Privacy Notice for Apolline Ltd

 Personal Privacy Rights

-Under the GDPR, all individuals who have personal data held about them have the following personal privacy rights in relation to the information held about them.
+Under the Data Protection Act 2018 and the GDPR, all individuals who have personal data held about them have the following personal privacy rights in relation to the information held about them.

 Our Clients and Members have a right to: